Cardiac Rehabilitation

 Hospital Switchboard: 951 032 000

-Heart Area Phone Numbers
+Heart Centre Phone Numbers

 Heart UGC Address (5th Floor - Central Section)